-What Does Sherlock Holmes and Pest Control Have in Common?
+What Does Sherlock Holmes Have in Common with Pest Control?

 Sherlock Holmes was a master detective and the literary creation of Sir Arthur Conan featured in multiple stories published between 1887 and 1917.
-Holmes was known for his incredible skills of observation and deduction, and was able to solve mysteries that were beyond the logical conclusions of his contemporaries, including even the police at Scotland Yard.
+Holmes was known for his incredible skills of observation and deduction.
+Sherlock was able to solve mysteries that were beyond the logical conclusions of his contemporaries, even the police at Scotland Yard.
+So what does he have to do with ant control?

 Ants: The Usual Pest Control Suspects